NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_CI.md

  * Create CI configuration for the training project
 * Steps:
  * Create the `.gitlab-ci.yml` file in the `training` directory (vim, nano, etc.)
- * Add `image: alpine/latest` to specify base image
+ * Add `image: alpine:latest` to specify base image
  * Add job `all_tests` with `script` as array element, which itself runs `exit 1`